hn-88/FDOCT/README.md

  	BscanDark.cpp        - a test version with dark-frame subtraction

 	BscanFFT.cpp 	     - the main software, with QHYCCD camera support

+	BscanFFTpeak.cpp     - variant of the main software, with QHYCCD camera support and peak intensity display

 	BscanFFTsim.cpp      - simulation using saved files, for testing and validation